Not all Macron's EU reforms possible, German finance minister says

 He said there were “hard nuts to crack” with regard to a proposed banking union, including the high level of non-performing loans in some countries.

+“An unfair situation should not arise in which some members provide the necessary funds to secure deposits, while others do not meet the needed requirements,” he said.

 Asked about Macron’s proposal for a European budget and a European finance minister, Scholz said: “These ideas are bringing new momentum into the European project that we need.
-But the French president also knows that not all of his ideas can be realized.”
+But the French president also knows that not all of his ideas can be realised.”
+(Reporting by Andrea Shalal Editing by Helen Popper)

-Merkel is due to discuss the EU reforms with senior members of her conservative bloc in parliament on Monday after Ralph Brinkhaus, deputy leader of the conservative parliamentary group, raised serious concerns about the eurozone reform drive.

-Oettinger, who is also a conservative, said those comments threatened to derail the reform efforts and were “not acceptable.”